FTSE drops to one-week low as commodity shares, Vodafone slump

 LONDON, Dec 1 (Reuters) - Britain’s top stock index dropped to its lowest in more than a week on Monday as commodity shares slumped and Vodafone fell on speculation it is considering possible acquisitions.

 Weak Chinese economic data compounded concern over commodity stocks.
-An official reading showed growth in China’s factories slowed more than expected in November, and a private-sector survey showed momentum stalled.
+An official reading showed growth in China’s factories slowed more than expected in November.
+A private-sector survey showed momentum stalled.

-Brent oil fell to a five-year low, extending last week’s losses after OPEC decided not to cut production, while copper tumbled to a 4 1/2-year low.
+Brent oil fell more than $2 a barrel to a five-year low, extending last week’s losses after OPEC decided not to cut production.
+Gold slid 2 percent as Swiss voters rejected forcing the central bank to increase its gold reserves.
+Copper tumbled to a 4 1/2-year low.

-However, both prices rebounded from early lows, and the decline in riskier assets saw gold trade 2.4 percent higher.
-It had dropped 2 percent earlier as Swiss voters voted against forcing the central bank to increase its gold reserves.

-Precious metals miners Randgold and Fresnillo reversed early losses as gold rallied.

-“Commodity stocks have been volatile and seen substantial losses, but we’ve seen a near-term low in crude oil and in gold.
-Commodity stocks are off their lows, and we’re seeing buyers at these levels,” Manoj Ladwa, head of trading at TJM Partners, said.
-“It’s still not looking fantastic on a fundamental basis, especially with continued weakness out of China.”
+“Mining and energy stocks have given up considerable ground on the back of China manufacturing data, confirming a slowing of economic growth and adding to existing commodity weakness,” Mike van Dulken, head of research at Accendo Markets, said.

-Tullow Oil was down 5.8 percent.
-It had fallen 8.5 percent to a seven-year low in early trade after Citigroup and JPMorgan cut their target prices for the shares.
-Overall, oil, gas and mining stocks trimmed over 13 points from the index.
+Shares in BG Group fell 2.3 and Weir Group lost 2.6 percent.
+Tullow Oil dropped 5.8 percent after Citigroup and JPMorgan cut their target prices for the shares.
+Overall, oil, gas and mining stocks trimmed over 20 points off the index.

 Traders said the fall was caused by speculation Vodafone was reviewing potential acquisitions.
 Reuters reported on Friday it was considering a deal for Europe’s leading cable operator, Liberty Global.